stuffy24/WifiThiefDucky/README.md

 Great simple quick payload for stealing wifi passwords

+If you want to use the binary straight out of the box use the inject.bin file If you want the source code utilize the WifiThief.txt and encode yourself

 If using the raw source code then you will need to go to https://payloadstudio.hak5.org/community/ to encode your binary to make this work.